Sabelz/Gaussian_Processes_Inducing_Points/README.md

 Gaussian Process Project for the course: Project in Data Science (1DL505), Uppsala University

 Main tasks:
-:purple_circle: Learn about making GPs using https://gpytorch.ai/
+🟣 Learn about making GPs using https://gpytorch.ai/
-:purple_circle: Learn about inducing points and implement them with gpytorch
+🟣 Learn about inducing points and implement them with gpytorch
-:purple_circle: Craft kernels to match the datasets
+🟣 Craft kernels to match the datasets
-:purple_circle: Measure the difference of speed with and without inducing points
+🟣 Measure the difference of speed with and without inducing points

 ![image](https://github.com/Sabelz/Project18/assets/61190192/87953f94-f1a8-4876-80af-f0056dad98a3) ![image](https://github.com/Sabelz/Project18/assets/61190192/debfd5a6-a72f-417c-a8aa-691c809719e6)
 ![image](https://github.com/Sabelz/Project18/assets/61190192/d4269e04-756c-4a6d-836b-ae9f549ade1c)